lh3/minisv/README.md

 cat sv.hg38l+tg.rsv | sort -k1,1 -k2,2 -S4g | minisv.js merge - > sv.hg38l+tg.msv
 minisv.js view -IC sv.hg38l+tg.msv
 ```
-In this example, pangenome graph alignment is critical for reducing alignment
+In the lack of the normal assembly in this case, pangenome graph alignment is
-errors and for filtering out common germline SVs.
-There may be several hundred
+critical for reducing alignment errors and for filtering out common germline
-SVs called with this procedure.
-Most of SVs below 10 kb are rare germline SVs.
+SVs.
+There may be several hundred SVs called with this procedure.
+Most of the
+called SVs below 10 kb are rare germline events, not somatic.
+Nevertheless,
-Most large chromosomal alterations, such as translocations, foldback inversions
+most large chromosomal alterations, such as translocations, foldback
-(tagged by `foldback` in the output) and SVs longer 100 kb, are very rare in
+inversions (tagged by `foldback` in the output) and events longer 100 kb, are
-germline and are thus likely tumor events.

-Note that other SV callers may call ~30 large chromosomal alterations from a
-normal sample.
-Minisv has a much lower background error rate.
-Calling large
-chromosomal alterations from a tumor-only sample is a unique advantage of
-minisv.
+likely somatic becase such large alterations rarely occur to germline.

 ### <a name="call-mosaic"></a>Mosaic SVs